WebOleg/Laravel-start-te/docs/ARCHITECTURE.md

 │                                                                  │
 │  DebtorValidationService:                                        │
 │  ✓ IBAN checksum valid                                          │
+│  ✓ First name max 35 chars, no numbers/symbols                  │
-│  ✓ Name format (no numbers/symbols)                             │
+│  ✓ Last name max 35 chars, no numbers/symbols                   │
 │  ✓ Amount > 0 and ≤ 50000                                       │
 │  ✓ Not blacklisted                                              │
 │  ✓ No encoding issues                                           │